sumukshashidhar/yourbench/prompts/question_generation/multi_hop/false-premise.md

     ],
     "quote_context": "The quotes establish the fundamental properties and computational implications of entanglement", "kind": "false-premise",
-    "question": "The text indicates that quantum entanglement slows down computation because measuring one particle has no effect on others, and particles must be physically connected to maintain their relationship.
-What's wrong with these premises?", "answer": "This contradicts multiple key points: entanglement actually enables faster parallel processing, measuring one particle does affect its entangled partner, and particles remain connected regardless of physical distance.", "reasoning": "Requires understanding quantum mechanical principles across multiple chunks and identifying multiple conceptual errors in the premise.", "difficulty": 5,
+    "question": "In what ways does the text's portrayal of quantum entanglement as a hindrance to computational speed, due to the supposed necessity of physical connectivity between particles, misrepresent the actual advantages provided by entanglement in quantum computing?", "answer": "The portrayal is incorrect as quantum entanglement facilitates faster parallel processing, does not require physical connectivity between particles, and measuring one particle indeed affects its entangled partner, contrary to the text's claims.", "reasoning": "This question demands a deep understanding of quantum entanglement's role in enhancing computational speed and efficiency, challenging the misconception of physical connectivity and measurement effects, as explained across multiple text chunks.", "difficulty": 5,
     "difficulty_justification": "Requires synthesizing complex physics concepts across three chunks while identifying multiple fundamental misconceptions about quantum behavior."
 }